willstepp/writings/joseph-the-son/jts.md

 “Yo, want some dip?”
 The boy said.
 His name was Maurice Mayes, “It’s legit.
 Red Man Special.”

 “He don’t want no dip,” one of the others said, “Look at him.
-Fuckin mamas boy.”
+He a mamas boy.”

 The boy looked at the ground and did not answer.
 He kept walking and when he reached the others he went wide around them.
 Now he was in front of them.

 The others grinned at one another and kept walking.
 The oldest boy, a fair-haired and lanky teen named Jesse Black picked up a rock and hurled it.
 The rock bounced off his heal, cutting him, but he did not, could not, acknowledge the pain.

-“Better watch out Jesse,” said the Mexican kid, Ignacio Gomez, “He’s liable to knock your ass out.”
+“Better watch out Jesse,” said the Mexican kid, Ignacio Gomez, “He’s liable to knock you out.”

 “He know better than that.
 He don’t wanna die.”

 The others laughed.

-“Pussy ass pussy,” Jesse spit on the ground.

 The lone boy, Joseph, kept walking at an even pace.
 Slowly the others caught up to him.
 They made fun of his jacket, his hair, the way he walked.
 Jesse in particular antagonized him with threats and got even angrier when Joseph did not respond.